 If your application for LTD benefits has been denied and you want to appeal the denial, it is important you act quickly and follow each required step for an appeal — which generally includes contesting the denial in writing to the insurance company and, if you need to sue in court, meeting strict filing deadlines.
 An attorney is especially helpful during the appeal process.

-If the disability application process has you at your wits’ end or your claim LTD benefits has been denied, contact the experienced and skillful disability attorneys at Bross & Frankel for a free consultation.
+If the disability application process has you at your wits’ end or your claim LTD benefits has been denied, contact or call the experienced and skillful disability attorneys at Bross & Frankel today at 856-795-8800 for a free consultation.